emerald-dao/beginner-cadence-course/chapter2/day2/README.md

 Please answer in the language of your choice.

-1. Explain why we couldn't call `changeGreeting` in a script.
+1. Explain why we wouldn't call `changeGreeting` in a script.

 2. What does the `AuthAccount` mean in the `prepare` phase of the transaction?